Sindhurarangineni/Sindhura/README.md

-Demo of OpenCV usage via the Bytedeco generated Java binding for OpenCV.
+Demo project for using OpenCV from a generated Java binding (Bytedeco's jars made with JavaCPP)

 On the command line, run: